TovarishFin/crypto-wedding-sol-tutorial/README.md

 Thats it!
 Sounds simple right?
 What could go wrong :)

-## A about Solana and Solana programs...
+## A bit about Solana and Solana programs...

 Solana is a rather new blockchain which has programs (read smart contracts Ethereans).
 Where ethereum uses a domain-specific language, solidity, Solana uses rust along with some specialized macros to achieve the same goals.